 Basically, I have all what I would call ‘essential’ tools.
 My plan is to slowly replace the cheaper garden tools of these that I have with good quality, long lasting ones.

-Then I might start to invest in a few specialty garden tools, like a chainsaw or electric mulcher etc. For now though, what I have well and truly does the job for what I need.
+Then I might start to invest in a few specialty garden tools, like a chainsaw (and a chainsaw sharpener) or electric mulcher etc. For now though, what I have well and truly does the job for what I need.

 Day 17 to grow a better garden: